Mar Roxas: Early life and background

-Following the 1985 announcement by President Ferdinand Marcos of a snap election, Roxas took leave of absence to join the presidential campaign of Corazon Aquino.
+Following the 1985 announcement by President Ferdinand Marcos of a snap election, Roxas took a leave of absence to join the presidential campaign of Corazon Aquino.
 In September 1986, President Corazon Aquino went to the United States.
 Roxas was one of those who organized a series of investment round-table discussions with the American business community.

 From 1986 onwards, Roxas visited the Philippines more frequently and proposed to Allen & Company to set up a branch in Asia, specifically in the Philippines; later his superiors agreed.
 In 1991, he was stationed in the Philippines with North Star Capitals, Inc. which took public the Jollibee fast food restaurant chain.
 In the United States, he participated in the first financing for Discovery Channel and Tri-Star Pictures.

 Congress

-Roxas' younger brother, Dinggoy, who represented the 1st District of Capiz, died of colon cancer in 1993.
-At the age of 36, he decided to run in the special election to replace his brother in the seat and won.
+Roxas' younger brother, Dinggoy, who represented the Capiz's first district, died of colon cancer in 1993.
+At the age of 36, he decided to run in the special election to replace his brother in the seat and won, having been unopposed.
 He later became Majority Leader of the House of Representatives.

 His landmark laws include, among others: